EBI-Metagenomics/mgnify-biohackeu22-report/paper/paper.md

 ## Integration between MGnify's Protein Database and ESM Atlas
 Predicting the 3D structure of proteins is a crucial step in understanding their biology.
 Meta AI's ESMFold [@citesAsPotentialSolution:ESMfold2] is a tool designed for this purpose, using machine learning for protein structure prediction.

 The [ESM Metagenomic Atlas](https://esmatlas.com/) is a comprehensive repository of protein structures that have been generated using the ESMFold tool, sourced from the MGnify Protein Database.
 It serves as a convenient resource for researchers interested in exploring and comparing the structures of proteins predicted by ESMFold.
 However, the Atlas currently lacks easily accessible metadata for the proteins.
-This information is stored in flat files on the MGnify FTP server, which can be difficult for many users to access.
-During the BioHackathon Europe 2022, our team worked on a prototype for a web API that would provide access to this metadata stored in the MGnify Protein Database.
+This information is stored in flat files on the [MGnify FTP server](ftp://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database/current_release/), which can be difficult for many users to access.
+During BioHackathon Europe 2022, our team worked on a prototype for a web API that would provide access to this metadata stored in the MGnify Protein Database.

 We explored the potential of combining the Atlas web API and the newly developed API to integrate protein structure with metadata by using a Jupyter notebook.
 This approach allows researchers to easily access and analyze protein structure and metadata from both MGnify and the Atlas within a single platform.